epfl-ada/ada-welovepandas-webpage/Seasonality.md

 ### Let's address both of the _suspects_

-The seasonal component, particularly its phases, is crucial.
+Since Guinness, and stouts in general, are rather on the strong side of beer spectrum, an increase in consumption could easily spark a peak in the ABV pattern.

-Assessing all beer styles along with their phases enables us to identify which styles contribute to seasonality and during which phase (time of the year).
+In very a simple approach to investigate this, we decided to decompose the seasonality of each beer style into Fourier modes by running a simple discrete Fourier transform over it.
+Naturally converting from frequency space to periodicity space allows to easily filter beer styles that show a significant mode corresponding to a 12-month period.
+Comparing the amplitudes, and accounting in the popularity of the beer style in addition to extracting the phase shift of the peaks allows us to gain deeper insight on what the seasonality is composed of.

-#### Fourier Analysis for Europe
+#### Analysis for Europe

 ![Fourier analysis for EU](./plots/fft_beer_style_eu.png)

-#### Fourier Analysis for North America
+#### Analysis for North America

 ![Fourier analysis for NA](./plots/fft_beer_style_na.png)